lemaoliu/qenn/README.md

 http://www.statmt.org/moses.

-## Run the scripts to generate the tags for the 1-best translations using the target side (i.e. reference) of the above bilingual corpus.
+## Generate the tags for the 1-best translations using the target side (i.e. reference) of the above bilingual corpus.

 ## Run the word alignment between source and (1-best) translation.